 - It is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control; and

-- It is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.
+- It is linked to the data signed therewith so that any subsequent change in the data is detectable.

-- A qualified electronic signature is an advanced electronic signature that is created by a qualified signature creation device and is based on a qualified certificate for electronic signatures.
+- A qualified electronic signature is an advanced electronic signature created by a qualified signature creation device based on a qualified certificate for electronic signatures.

 Discover what type of signature supports remote working